bit-bots/bitbots_main/bitbots_vision/docs/tutorials/yolo_open_vino.rst

 Otherwise visit the `OpenVINO Install Page <https://docs.openvinotoolkit.org/latest/_docs_install_guides_installing_openvino_linux.html>`_ and follow the instructions.

 ..
-Tip:: If you use some other sytem like "Arch Linux" there is also a OpenVINO Docker container provided by Intel.
+Tip:: If you do not use Ubuntu, e.g. "Arch Linux", there is also a OpenVINO Docker container provided by Intel.

 Convert weights to Tensorflow format
 ------------------------------------